Senator Patty Murray visits Yakima to talk about digital divide

 During the meeting Senator Murray was informed of different programs the community of Yakima has and how people are benefit from them.

-Velmescia is someone, who growing up went to these centers as she didn't have her own computer at home.
+Velmescia is someone who grew up went to these centers, as she didn't have her own computer at home.

 "It just allows community students to come in here to work on stuff they need to work on develop their skills in things like Microsoft Word, Power Point, Excel, kind of have those skills before they enter high school," said Velmescia.